davew-msft/MLOps-E2E/Lab1/README.md

 ----------
 Do you know how to check the status of your deployment? |
 Why is your deployment named `azureclideploy` in the Azure Portal?|
+How can you ensure everything deployed successfully, even if there was failure the first time? |
 How can we delete all resources at the end of the day? |